The Wellington Independent Arts Trust was established in 2009 and is a registered charitable trust.

 Nick Shewring, is Co-founder and Director of BizDojo.
 He describes himself as a spatial design enthusiast and rebellious innovator.
 After pioneering start-ups centred around mobile applications, experiential marketing and working shoulder to shoulder in a full-time collaborative environment with a hub of creative minds on the redesign of Air New Zealand’s long-haul experience, Nick was struck by the intense loneliness of autonomy upon returning to freelance work.
 After outstaying his welcome at a number of local cafés for whom he’d installed wi-fi to operate his business, Nick partnered up with his former Skunkworks colleague Jonah Merchant to launch BizDojo’s first coworking space on Auckland’s Karangahape Road in 2009.
 In the six years since, the BizDojo empire has continued to grow with plenty of exciting, experimental projects.

-Mark Amery was previously director of Playmarket and is well known as an arts writer, curator, developer and commentator.
+Mark Amery was previously director of Playmarket and is well known as an arts writer, advisor, curator, developer and commentator.
 He has a particular interest in expanding the public commons and community involvement, from both a professional media and contemporary art perspective.
+Recently he has worked with the arts at RNZ and The Spinoff.
 Mark was part of the curatorial team at City Gallery 2000-2002, involved as a curator and editor on numerous projects, and formerly worked at New Zealand International Festival of the Arts and Artspace.
-He has extensive experience as an arts manager, curator, writer and editor.
-He was previously a member of the Wellington City Council Public Art Panel 2006-2012 and a board member of Kapiti Coast’s Mahara Gallery.
+He has been a member of the Wellington City Council Public Art Panel 2006-2012, 2020-ongoing and a board member of Kapiti Coast’s Mahara Gallery.
 He is a co-director of Letting Space and its service Urban Dream Brokerage.

 Sophie Jerram’s work as a curator, artist and businesswoman has had a particular interest in issues surrounding sustainability and art’s examination of the relationship between business and the environment.
 Curatorial projects include, Gaining Interest, Gift of the Artist (all Artspace, Auckland), Bombs Away (Adam Art Gallery and Physics Room), Posted Love (National Library Gallery) and The Concrete Deal (James Smiths Carpark).
 As part of Now Future she has been running lecture series Dialogues with Tomorrow since 2010.
 She is a co-director of Letting Space and its service Urban Dream Brokerage.